AlterMannomann/SQL/README.md

 Whereas the space point arithmetics are quite simple, the foam arithmetics have to consider time, location, distance and are under relativity.
 They have to operate most likely on more than one point representation, have to be a meta model, which either shows up or not.

 To get a wave like behaviour, we do not use direct actio / reactio.
-We flood the coordinate attributes in one direction up to the farest coordinates using Newtons F = m1 * m2 / distance<sup>2</sup> to first calculate the reaction on the childs, without applying the same force immediately to the parent (we are still below planck time = 1, so it looks for the rest of the universe as if it is an immediate reaction).
-We interpret mass as equal to energy.
+I flood the coordinate attributes in one direction up to the farest coordinates using Newtons F = m1 * m2 / distance<sup>2</sup> to first calculate the reaction on the childs, without applying the same force immediately to the parent (we are still below planck time = 1, so it looks for the rest of the universe as if it is an immediate reaction).
+I interpret mass as equal to energy.
 If the wave of energy reaches the last available coordinates the energy wave floods back applying the force to the parents until the universe seed is reached.
 The space points can't be seen as particles, they only form the space time of the universe.
 The energy in the space points may create something similar as particles on the available space points which I call foam.
 The waves in one space point will build different waves if other space point waves are taken into account if seen from above.

-Thus we implement implicitly the gravitation rule as well as wave like behaviour.
+Thus I implement implicitly the gravitation rule as well as wave like behaviour.
 The rest is up to the foam.

 Thus, even a god creating some similar kind of universe would be blind, not able to see more in the foam than foam, if this god would not be looking for something similar than our foam here.
 And even if, this god could maybe pick up some reference points for an inside view, but never ever all points at the same time.
 Ok, if this god is a god, probably possible.
 But if this god is me, no chance.
 And I truly believe, if there is something above us, what we can't understand and that has more possibilities, it is still bound to rules and limits of whatever universe it is living in.
 If there are limits, any limited god will be in the same situation as myself, probably only having bigger quantities of samples and greater numbers, but no possibility to interact without destroying the universe (that is very bad for most of the religions we have, a blind god seeing all, with no clue what is happening and no chance to interact).